Aphidoletes aphidimyza | Natural enemy against aphids

 Temperature and humidity are important factors for the Aphidoletes gall midge.
 The optimal conditions are a temperature of 20 to 30 °C, an air humidity of at least 60% and a day length of 16 hours.
 The night temperature should be at least 12-16 °C. When the night temperature drops below 12 °C, no eggs are deposited.

-It is important to release enough Aphidoletes at the moment aphids are detected.
-Aphidoletes is supplied as pupae in a carrier material.
-The release of the gall midge pupae can be done in two ways and depends on the type of product you use:
+It is important to release enough Aphidoletes at the time aphids are detected.
+Aphidoletes are supplied as pupae in a carrier material.
+The release of the gall midge pupae can be done in two ways, depending on the type of product you are using:

 • By spreading the material over the crop (this applies to Agrobio products).

-• By opening and placing tuves on one side.
-It is important that the tubes are not placed in the sun or in damp areas (this applies to Bio Innovations products).
+• By opening the tubes and placing them on one side.
+It is important that the tubes are not placed in the sun or in damp places (this applies to Bio Innovations products).

-Aphidoletes in combination with other crop protection products
+Can you use Aphidoletes in combination with other products?

 Contact form